 However, in 2018, Maryland re-elected a Republican governor by a wide margin (55.4% to 43.5%), so there is an outside possibility that the GOP can win the state in the 2020 Presidential election, though MD is not credibly considered a battleground state at this time.

 Maryland’s Democrat delegates are awarded to candidates proportionally, as long as they meet or exceed the 15% minimum vote threshold.
 Multiple recognizable Democrats entered the race for the 2020 Presidency, but by the time the MD primary rolled around, Joe Biden was already the presumptive nominee and was running effectively unopposed.
 Naturally, he won easily, just like the DNC betting lines predicted he would.

-There are 38 Republican delegates up for grabs in Maryland.
-They are allocated in a winner take all fashion but are split between 14 state delegates and then 24 that are awarded via congressional district.
-This approach means all candidates could win some of the delegates in Maryland if they win over individual districts.
-To receive all of the delegates, a candidate would really have to win over the entire state.
-You can find the latest GOP betting odds here.
+There are 38 Republican delegates in Maryland, split between 14 state delegates and 24 others awarded via congressional district.
+This approach means each GOP primary candidate could win some of the delegates in MD if they win over individual districts.
+To receive all of the delegates, a candidate would have to win over the entire state.

 This makes earning the Republican primary a bit harder in most cases, but with President Donald Trump as the incumbent and no notable Republican challengers, he was a lock to take all the delegates per the Republican primary betting boards.
 With 88.2% of the vote compared to 11.8% for Bill Weld, he did just that.

 You can bet on Maryland’s electoral vote winner for the general election right now, and there are plenty of other lines available on US politics.
 You’ll even find wacky political props like Trump impeachment odds and various Presidential debate odds, too.